Alexander Medina

-Alexander Jesús Medina Reobasco (born 8 August 1978) is a Uruguayan football manager and former player who played as a striker.
+Alexander Jesús Medina Reobasco (born 8 August 1978) is a Uruguayan football manager and former player who played as a striker, currently manager of Primera División club Estudiantes.

-Medina is often nicknamed Cacique (Chief) due to his command inside the field during his playing career.
+Medina is often nicknamed Cacique (Chief) due to his command on the field during his playing career.

 Playing career

 Club

 Born in Salto, Medina began his career with local side Ferrocarril de Salto.
-After representing Fritsa de Tacuarembó, he made his professional debuts with Huracán Buceo in 1998.
+After representing Fritsa de Tacuarembó, he made his professional debut with Huracán Buceo in 1998.

 Medina subsequently represented Central Español and Liverpool Montevideo, finishing the 2003 season as the top scorer.
 He moved to Nacional for the 2004 season, and was again the league's top scorer with 26 goals.

 In August 2005, Medina moved abroad and joined La Liga side Cádiz.
 He featured sparingly in his first season, as his side suffered relegation, and appeared more regularly in his second, as the club narrowly missed out promotion.

 On 31 August 2007, Medina signed for Racing Ferrol also in the Spanish second tier.
 A first-choice, he only scored three goals as the Galicians suffered relegation.

 Medina returned to his home country and Nacional in June 2008, but left the club in August of the following year to sign for Arsenal de Sarandí.
 He switched teams and countries again in January 2010, after agreeing to a deal with Unión Española, but returned to his home country for the 2011 with River Plate Montevideo.

 In 2011, Medina returned to Nacional for a third spell.
 Initially a starter, he fell down the pecking order during the 2013 season, and moved to Fenix in August 2014.
 He retired in the following year, aged 37.